Marion Dougherty

 Marion Caroline Dougherty (February 9, 1923 – December 4, 2011) was an American casting director.
 She is known for casting films such as The World of Henry Orient, Midnight Cowboy, Me, Natalie, Panic in Needle Park, Grease, Urban Cowboy, The World According to Garp, and Batman.

 Marion Dougherty is also the primary subject of Casting By, a 2012 documentary, combining over 230 interviews, extensive archival footage, animated stills and documents to tell her untold tale.
 Dedicated to her memory, Dougherty died before the film's release.

 Biography

 Dougherty attended Penn State University, where she was a member of Kappa Alpha Theta.
 Dougherty's career in the performing arts began when, after graduating from Penn State in 1943, she had a brief stint working at the Cleveland Playhouse as an actress.
 She then moved to New York City, just as live television was becoming mainstream.
-She was making window displays at Bergdorf Goodman when a fellow Penn State alum, who had been recently hired into the casting department at Kraft Television Theatre, hired her as an assistant.
+She was making window displays at the Bergdorf Goodman Building when a fellow Penn State alum, who had been recently hired into the casting department at Kraft Television Theatre, hired her as an assistant.

 In 1991, many prominent filmmakers and actors, including Clint Eastwood, Woody Allen and Al Pacino, attempted to convince the Academy of Motion Picture Arts and Sciences to grant an honorary award to Dougherty.
 Unfortunately this dream of recognizing her was never accomplished, before her death in 2011.